-All staff should note whether a pupil has special educational needs and refer to the Pupil Learning Plan or Passport on Class Charts when planning lessons.
-All referrals and requests for support should be made to the SENDCo using the SEND Referral Form on the staff desktop following a discussion with the Head of Department.
+All staff should note whether a pupil has special educational needs and refer to the Pupil Passport on Bromcom/Classcharts when planning lessons.
+All referrals and requests for support should be made to the Learning Support Co-ordinator (SENDCo) using the SEND Referral Form on the staff desk top following a discussion with the Head of Department.
 All staff are requested to follow the graduated approach (of asses, plan, do, review) and use this evidence to inform their referral.